Official song World Choir Games 2021

-The event, which is also considered the 'Olympics of Choral Music' will take place from July 5-15, 2020 and attract thousands of singers from Europe and all over the world.
+The event, which is also considered the 'Olympics of Choral Music' will take place from October 30 - November 7, 2021 and attract thousands of singers from Europe and all over the world.
 With three official languages and a wealth of local dialects, Belgium is a great crossroad of cultures and thus a perfect host for the largest international choir competition in the world.
-Thousands of international participants will be warmly welcomed and immediately feel at home when bringing their music and cultures in summer 2020.
-542 choirs from 69 countries and regions will participate, more than ever before in the 20 years history of the event.
+Thousands of international participants will be warmly welcomed and immediately feel at home when bringing their music and cultures.

 Listen by Kurt Bikkembergs

 Kurt Bikkembergs (Hasselt, born 1963) studied, and graduated, in music pedagogy, composition, choral conducting and orchestral conducting at the Lemmens Institute in Leuven and perfected himself on international master courses in Belgium and Austria with a.o.
 Robert Sund (S) and Timothy Brown (GB) for choral conducting and with Heinz Kratochwil (A) for composition.
 Kurt Bikkembergs can look back on years of experience as a conductor and composer, with a great fondness for contemporary choral music.